 How to clear the DNS cache on Windows 7?

-To open CMD, follow these steps below,
+To open CMD, follow the steps below,

-The next step is to run a single line of command on Command Prompt to clear the DNS cache.
+You have successfully opened up the Command Prompt on your Windows machine.
+The next step is running a single command line on Command Prompt to clear the DNS cache.

-- Type, ipconfig/flushdns
+- Type ipconfig/flushdns

 - Hit enter